jekyll/jekyll/docs/_tutorials/orderofinterpretation.md

 For the most part, you don't have to think about the order of interpretation when building your Jekyll site.
 These details only become important to know when something isn't rendering.

 The following scenarios highlight potential problems you might encounter.
-These problems stem from misunderstanding the order of interpretation and can be easily fixed.
+These problems come from misunderstanding the order of interpretation and can be easily fixed.

 ### Variable on page not rendered because variable is assigned in layout